wanderdust/coin-cnn/readme.md

 The other website I'll be getting data from is [Bing search api](https://api.cognitive.microsoft.com/bing/v7.0/images/search), for the sake of diversity.
 The code for this scrapper is relatively easy, as all it takes is a call the api which returns the image urls ready to download.

+One concerning issue is the possible duplicity of some of the images.
+Also, most images are already cropped to fit the coin nicely.
+This can cause a problem when training the network, because if all the images we feed it are "too perfect" it won't be able to generalize too well.

 ### Creating a shell script

 The shell script add_jpg_extension.sh simply adds the .jpg extension to all the images for every folder.
 The reason for creating this script is that I forgot to add the extension when saving the images downloaded from the bing images api. :expressionless: